-The key research topics that the Center will be involved into can be summarized along the following lines of activity.
+The key research topics that the Center is involved into can be summarized along the following lines of activity.

 1. Digital transformation